TheEsquimo/Lab6/README.md

 ## Other features
 * Simulation speed changable through UI in real-time in the form of slider
+* Pub open-timer
+ * Time left till closing shown through UI
+ * Amount of time to be open customizable through UI (not required)
 * See the amount of customers in pub
 * See the amount of glasses available on shelf (and the total amount of glasses existent)
 * See the amount of seats available (and the total amount of seats existent)